Get Free Sample

 Nov 8th,2023

 SOCO®offers a number of mine polymers that are ideally suited for the mining industry.
 Founded in 2009, SOCO® has a long history and years of experience in the field of polymer water-absorbent materials, understanding the industry's demanding requirements for mining products.
-Made from the highest quality materials, SOCO® polymer is able to continuously cope with various industrial needs in the mining industry.
+Made from the highest quality materials, SOCO® super absorberend polymer is able to continuously cope with various industrial needs in the mining industry.

 The mining industry has long been considered one of the world's most polluting sectors.
 But, as the emphasis on environmental awareness increases across the globe, all the world's industries are being pressured to become more environmentally sustainable.
 This has led to several major advancements in the technology used in mining that can help them to achieve targets such as reducing energy use or limiting their negative environmental impact.